 Do I need to submit an ARC Application to change my windows?

 Yes.
-The ARC Guidelines addresses changing windows in Section II.L for single family homes and Section III.J for townhomes.
+The ARC Guidelines address changing windows in Section II.L for single-family homes and Section III.J for townhomes.
 Overall, new window frames must match the style and color of the existing frames.
 This should be identified in your application and provide a photograph, printout, or brochure of the new windows to be installed with the application.

 What colors can I use to paint my house and do I need ARC approval?

-The ARC Guidelines addresses painting your home in Section II.A.2 for single family homes and Section III.A.2 for townhomes.
+The ARC Guidelines address painting your home in Section II.A.2 for single-family homes and Section III.A.2 for townhomes.
 Overall, unless you are repainting your home the original color, you DO need ARC approval.
-Single Family Homes paint colors should be in harmony with the other homes in the community.
-Townhomes paint colors should be in harmony with the other townhomes in the community and be traditional “Williamsburg” colors.
+Single-family home colors should be in harmony with the other homes in the community.
+Townhomes’ paint colors should be in harmony with the other townhomes in the community and be traditional “Williamsburg” colors.
 A color sample must be provided with your application.

 Do I need ARC approval for a Satellite Dish and where can I place it?

 Satellite dishes with a diameter of less than one meter are permitted without ARC approval.
-As stated in the ARC Guidelines, they should be installed with preference to the following locations: 1st – rear of house, 2nd – side of house near ground (preferably near meters and air conditioning unit), 3rd – on rear slope of roof, 4th – front of house near ground where landscaping can be placed in front of dish.
-If none of these locations allows adequate satellite reception, then the home owner may install in alternate location, but must provide documentation that the preferred locations were checked but did not permit satisfactory reception.
+As stated in the ARC Guidelines, they should be installed with preference to the following locations: 1st – rear of the house, 2nd – side of the house near the ground (preferably near meters and air conditioning unit), 3rd – on the rear slope of the roof, 4th – front of the house near the ground where landscaping can be placed in front of the dish.
+If none of these locations allows adequate satellite reception, then the homeowner may install in an alternate location but must provide documentation that the preferred locations were checked but did not permit satisfactory reception.

 Am I allowed to screen in my deck?

 Yes.
 Screened decks are permitted, however, you must submit an ARC Application for this change.